Stressed Out? Do This Restorative Yoga Today

 There are many variations of restorative yoga, including:

-Yin Yoga: This style involves spending much time holding the positions to reach past the muscle fibers into the fascia.
+Yin Yoga: This style (Yin yoga) involves spending much time holding the positions to reach past the muscle fibers into the fascia.

 Peloton Yoga: There are other types of classes such as yoga classes on the internet that you can exercise from the comfort of your home like the Peloton.